Iterative Linear Quadratic Optimization for Nonlinear Control: Differentiable Programming Algorithmic Templates: Line-search

-The next iterate can be defined along the direction provided by the oracle, as long as this direction is a descent direction.
+{\bf Directional Step.} The next iterate can be defined along the direction provided by the oracle, as long as this direction is a descent direction.
 Namely, the next iterate can be computed as

-where the stepsize $\stepsize$ is chosen to satisfy, e.g., an Armijo condition, that is,
+where the stepsize $\stepsize$ is chosen to satisfy, e.g., an Armijo condition~\citep[Chapter 3]{nocedal2006numerical}, that is,

 In this case, the search is usually initialized at each step with $\stepsize=1$.
 If condition~\eqref{eq:linesearch_armijo} is not satisfied for $\stepsize=1$, the stepsize is decreased by a factor $\rho_{\dec}<1$ until condition~\eqref{eq:linesearch_armijo} is satisfied.
-If a stepsize $\stepsize=1$ is accepted, then the linear quadratic or quadratic algorithms may exhibit a quadratic local convergence~\citep{nocedal2006numerical}.
-Alternative line-search criterions such as Wolfe's condition or trust-region methods can also be implemented~\citep{nocedal2006numerical}.
+If a stepsize $\stepsize=1$ is accepted, then the linear quadratic or quadratic algorithms may exhibit a quadratic local convergence~\citep[Chapter 3, 10]{nocedal2006numerical}.
+Alternative line-search criterions such as Wolfe's curvature condition or trust-region methods can also be implemented~\citep[Chapter 3]{nocedal2006numerical}.\\